 The College of Education and Human Development will host the second Make Your Move information session exploring careers in teaching on March 9.

-Lois Weis, distinguished professor of sociology of education at the University at Buffalo, State University of New York, will speak Nov.
-4 as part of the Distinguished Speaker Series.
+Scott Going, director of the Center for Physical Activity and Nutrition at the University of Arizona, will speak March 2 as part of the Distinguished Speaker Series.

-Associate Dean Joyce Many will speak to faculty, students and staff Oct.
-28 as part of the Professional Development Wednesdays Speaker Series.
+Associate Dean Joyce Many will speak to College of Education and Human Development faculty, students and staff Feb.
+17 as part of the Professional Development Wednesdays Speaker Series.